CSRavasio/oflibnumpy/README.rst

 License
 -------
-Author: Claudio S. Ravasio, PhD student at University College London (UCL), research assistant at King's College London (KCL), supervised by:
+Copyright (c) 2021 Claudio S. Ravasio, PhD student at University College London (UCL), research assistant at King's College London
+(KCL), supervised by:

 - Dr Christos Bergeles, PI of the Robotics and Vision in Medicine (RViM) lab in the School of Biomedical Engineering & Imaging Sciences (BMEIS) at King's College London (KCL)
 - Prof Lyndon Da Cruz, consultant ophthalmic surgeon, Moorfields Eye Hospital, London UK

-This code is licensed under the GNU General Public License (GPL), Version 3.
+This code is licensed under the MIT License.